ebi-pf-team/interproscan-docs/docs/MigratingToI6.rst

 For improved parsing of large output files containing many sequences and matches, ``InterProScan`` 6 can produce a JSON line output file, see the `Output Formats page <OutputFormats.rst>`__ for more information.

-The content and structure of the TSV, JSON and GFF3 files are the same between versions 5 and 6, except for two exceptions in all output files:
+The content and structure of the TSV, JSON and GFF3 files are the same between versions 5 and 6, except for:

 * Gene3D and FunFam have been renamed to ``Cath-Gene3D`` and ``Cath-FunFam``.
 * The InterPro version and ``InterProScan`` version have been separated.